GLOBAL MARKETS-Wall St keeps its poise ahead of Fed's last rate decision for 2022

 "The market wants to know if the Fed will change their stance on the dot plot," said Tareck Horchani, head of dealing, Prime Brokerage, at Maybank Securities in Singapore.

-The yield on benchmark 10-year U.S. Treasuries US10YT=RR was little changed at 3.512% after tumbling 11 basis points (bps) on Tuesday.
+The yield on benchmark 10-year U.S. Treasuries US10YT=RR was little changed at 3.485% after tumbling 11 basis points on Tuesday.
 Yields move inversely to prices.

 COMMODITIES HOLD GAINS

-Expectations of a less aggressive monetary policy by the Fed also helped gold prices hold above the $1,800 per ounce pivot.
-U.S. gold futures GCc1 ticked down 0.24% to $1,809.60 an ounce.
+Expectations for a less aggressive monetary policy by the Fed also helped gold prices hold above the $1,800 per ounce pivot.
+U.S. gold futures GCc1 ticked down 0.12% to $1,811.70 an ounce.

-Bitcoin BTC=BTSProse despite the arrest of FTX exchange founder Sam Bankman-Fried, who was accused by U.S. prosecutors of fraud.
-It was last up 1.3% to $18,002.
+Bitcoin BTC=BTSP rose despite the arrest of FTX exchange founder Sam Bankman-Fried, who was accused by U.S. prosecutors of fraud.
+It was last up 1.76% to $18,084.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh